News

 For its part, the Kremlin said on Monday, commenting on the report, that it "appears to be fake."
 A Houthi spokesman declined to comment to the American newspaper.

-The report explained that the first two shipments will most likely be AK-74 rifles, an upgraded version of the AK-47 assault rifle.
+The report explained that the first two shipments will most likely be AK-74 rifles."It is an improved version of the AK-47 assault rifle.

 But during their trip to Moscow, Houthi representatives also discussed other weapons with the Russians, including Kornet anti-tank missiles and anti-aircraft weapons, according to a European official and others familiar with the matter.